Afshan-Khan2105/afshan-khan2105/README.md

 👋 Hey, I’m Afshan! 💻 | Web Dev Enthusiast & Aspiring AI Explorer
 Here’s a bit about me:

-Frontend: I love building responsive, dynamic, and visually delightful web experiences using React, JavaScript, and good ol’ HTML & CSS.

-Backend: Slowly but surely mastering Node.js, Express, and the art of APIs.

-AI: Currently exploring ways to make websites smarter with AI—because why not add a brain to the beauty?

-🎨 I have a thing for designing in Figma and making cool visuals in Canva.

 🤓 I learn best by doing (and failing, because mistakes are part of the journey).

 🎮 When I’m not coding, you’ll find me playing badminton, doodling, hitting the gym, or bingeing something tech-y.